 There are so many possibilities.
 Here are a few scone variations:

-- Blueberry Lemon – Add 1 cup blueberries + 1 Tbsp. lemon zest to the dough.
+- Blueberry Lemon Scones – Add 1 cup blueberries + 1 Tbsp. lemon zest to the dough.
 Replace heavy cream with lemon juice in glaze.

-- Cherry Chocolate Almond – Add 1 tsp. almond extract, 1/2 cup dried cherries, 1/2 cup chocolate chips to the dough.
+- Cherry Chocolate Almond Scones – Add 1 tsp. almond extract, 1/2 cup dried cherries, 1/2 cup chocolate chips to the dough.
 Replace vanilla with 1/2 teaspoon almond extract in glaze.

-- Cinnamon Chip – Add 1 tsp. cinnamon + 1/2 c. cinnamon chips to dough.
+- Cinnamon Chip Scones – Add 1 tsp. cinnamon + 1/2 c. cinnamon chips to dough.
 Brush scones with heavy cream.
 Make cinnamon topping: 2 Tbs. + 1 tsp. cinnamon and sprinkle on scones before baking.
 Drizzle in the vanilla glaze.

 Oh sky’s the limit!
 Here a few options to try: